yourbuddyconner/zkarnage/README.md

 # ZKarnage
 ### Stress Testing ZK Systems Through Maximum Pain

-This project implements a worst-case attack on Ethereum provers, specifically targeting the computational overhead required for generating zero-knowledge proofs for blocks.
-The attack exploits the cost of keccak hashing operations by forcing the EVM to load large contract bytecode into memory.
+This project implements worst-case attacks on Ethereum provers, specifically targeting the computational overhead required for generating zero-knowledge proofs for blocks.
+The attacks exploit various EVM operations and precompiles that are disproportionately expensive in ZK circuits compared to their gas costs.

 </div>